dev-whoan/MKWeb/README.md

 MkWeb is Web Server Framework based on Servlet.

-You can use MkWeb with JSP, HTML and even another front library like Reactjs, Vuejs.
+You can use MkWeb with Web: JSP, HTML and even another front library like Reactjs, Vuejs.
+And Mobile application(iOS, Android)

 ## Motive